Serial-Comma/obsidian-notes/H1 Economics/Chapter 2/Chapter 2.1 Price elasticity/Application of price elasticity.md

 ## Application in government decisions
 The government can consider PED in making decision on measures like taxes and subsidies, where such measures would be effective for a good with price elastic demand, but not for a good with price inelastic demand.

-In a foreign exchange market, the more price elastic the demand is for exports, the more effective a [[devaluation]] of the country's currency, the more export prices will be reduced and incr
+In a foreign exchange market, the more price elastic the demand is for exports, the more effective a [[devaluation]] of the country's currency, the more export prices will be reduced and increase export revenue.
+(But this will have other effects like increasing import costs)